 Your dishwasher creates an annoying film on glasses

 This is a particularly annoying problem because it can happen slowly over time, and there’s not always a clear fix.
-However, it’s probably not your dishwasher’s fault: A film develops on your glassware because the water in your location is very “hard” or filled with microscopic minerals like calcium and magnesium, which precipitate out of the water when heated and bond to other surfaces … something that becomes particularly noticeable on your glasses.
-For this issue, look for a dishwasher rinse agent or additive that specifically mentions it’s designed for hard water.
+However, it’s probably not your dishwasher’s fault.
+A film develops on your glassware because the water in your location is hard, meaning it’s filled with microscopic minerals like calcium and magnesium, which precipitate out of the water when heated and bond to other surfaces.
+This is particularly noticeable on your glasses.
+Look for a dishwasher rinse agent or additive that specifically mentions it’s designed for hard water.

 Your dishwasher starts making a lot of noise

-This happens especially with powder and pod detergents that are placed in a small, closed compartment prior to washing.
-When this doesn’t work, check that compartment.
+This is common with powder and pod detergents that are placed in a small, closed compartment prior to washing.
+There may not be enough water getting into the compartment to dissolve the detergent and dispense it properly.
+Try using less detergent or switching to a liquid.
+If this doesn’t work, check the compartment.
 It may have become jammed or encrusted, preventing it from opening properly when the dishwasher is on.
-Also, check the position of plates inside the dishwasher: In some cases, plates can block the detergent compartment and prevent it from opening once the door is closed.
+Additionally, check the position of plates inside the dishwasher: In some cases, plates can block the detergent compartment and prevent it from opening once the door is closed.

 - The best dishwashers for 2020

 - These are the best cheap dishwasher deals for August 2020